 2007 - Redeye, Single Channel Installation, Perpetual Art Machine at the Chelsea Art Museum, New York, NY

-2007 - Bridge Art Fair, Chicago, Peter Miller Gallery, Video Landscapes, Chicago, IL
+2007 - Video Landscapes, Bridge Art Fair, Chicago, Peter Miller Gallery, Chicago, IL

 2005 - Winfield Gallery, ARTaVIVA Video Landscapes, Carmel, CA

-2002 - Yerba Buena Center for the Arts, Forum, video installation and performance of Panopticon, San Francisco, CA
+2002 - Panopticon, video installation and performance, Yerba Buena Center for the Arts, Forum, San Francisco, CA

 1999 - Transmediale 99, International Media Arts Festival, Berlin, Germany